About me, Dave Clarke, writer of

 While the lies of the opponents of wind power is only one of a great many injustices in this world, I suspect that this is where I have had the greatest impact and the most good I have managed to do in my life.

 The fight against the purveyors of misinformation on wind power is a never ending job; there are many people with many reasons for trying to discredit this major renewable energy technology; and many of them are not above lying in the effort to achieve their ends.
+(The lies and misinformation continued in 2024 with federal Liberal politician Andrew Hastie's scare campaign against offshore wind power in WA.)

 Many of those who are opposed to wind power also deny climate science because they see that climate change demands moving away from fossil fuels to renewable energy.
 To oppose wind power is to support the coal industry by default; air pollution from the mining, transport and particularly the burning of coal kills millions of people world wide each year.